Freddie Freeman Player Props: Dodgers vs. Cardinals

 - Freeman leads Los Angeles with a slugging percentage of .465, fueled by nine extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 31st, his on-base percentage ranks 33rd, and he is 59th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 31st in batting average, 33rd in on-base percentage, and 57th in slugging.

+- Freeman is batting .333 with one homer during his last outings and is on a four-game hitting streak.

-- Freeman has picked up a hit in 65.4% of his 26 games this season, with more than one hit in 34.6% of those games.
+- Freeman has reached base via a hit in 18 games this year (of 27 played), and had multiple hits in 10 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.